Safety and Limitations

 """

-Jinja-like templates are also skipped during formatting:
+Jinja-like templates are also always skipped by format and extract:

 query = """